The Top 5 Best Shoulder Exercises

 2. Standing Overhead Press / Military Press

-The military press is in league with squats, deadlifts, and bench presses as one of the mandatory exercises for all serious weight lifter.
+The military press is in league with squats, deadlifts, and bench presses as one of the mandatory exercises for all serious weightlifters.
 If you are not overhead pressing you are not really lifting.
 This is the ultimate compound pressing exercise for your shoulders.

 To set up: either set the bar up in a power rack or squat rack, or you will have to clean the weight up to your shoulders to start the exercise.
 This is usually what I do since my gym lacks a decent rack of any sort.
-Grip the bar 2-3 inches outside of shoulder width.
+Grip the bar at roughly shoulder width.
+Keep the wrists underneath the elbows at all times – elbows should not be in front or behind the wrists, wrists should not be wider than the elbows.

 Variations: standing, seated, push press, dumbbell press, adding chains and bands.